brooksvb/codepath-authentication-throttling/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-- I was failing the csrf token checks at first because it was comparing localhost to localhost:8080.
-I changed the function to parse the host from
+- I was failing the same_domain checks at first because it was comparing localhost to localhost:8080.
+I changed the function to parse the host from HTTP_HOST so that the port number was not considered.

 ## License